aperture9/ViconPacketAutoTriggerUE5/README.md

 https://github.com/ayumax/EasyXMLParser for the latest and greatest version.

 I hold no responsibility for how it works for you and cannot offer any support.

+The record feature can be enabled/disabled in the project settings so you can flick it on or off as needed without disabling the plugin.
+(So you can avoid triggers on test-records etc).